Waste Reduction Week 2025

 What is the last day that I can drop my containers off?

-We will count any containers dropped off up until and including March 30th, 2025.
-We will accept receipts dated to March 30th, 2025, up until and including April 4th, 2025.
+We will count any containers dropped off up until and including Saturday, November 1st, 2025.
+We will accept receipts dated to Saturday, November 1st, 2025, sent to us up until and including November 5th at 11:59pm MT.

 Is there a deadline to register?